Partners and Funders

 The Mercian Trail Partnership brings together Birmingham Museums Trust, The Potteries Museum & Art Gallery, Lichfield Cathedral, Lichfield District Council, Tamworth Borough Council and Staffordshire County Council.
 The partnership tells the emerging story of the Staffordshire Hoard and the Anglo-Saxon history of the region, through a series of informative permanent and temporary displays and a programme of outreach activities aimed at residents and visitors alike.

 Fundraising & funding partners

 The Art Fund

 After the hoard was declared treasure and valued at £3.285 million, an international fundraising campaign to save the hoard for the nation was mounted by the Art Fund on behalf of local, regional and national partners.
 The Art Fund kick-started the campaign with an initial grant of £300,000 and led on the public giving campaign.

 The National Heritage Memorial Fund (NHMF) is the government’s fund of last resort for heritage items at risk.
 The NHMF generously donated £1,285,000 to secure the Staffordshire Hoard for the nation.

 Staffordshire Hoard Partnership

-Birmingham City and Stoke-on-Trent City Councils have also pledged £100,000 each, Staffordshire County Council gave £80,000 and Lichfield District Council and Tamworth Borough Council gave £20,000 each.
+The acquisition was also generously supported by Birmingham City Council and Stoke-on-Trent City (£100,000 each), Staffordshire County Council (£80,000) and Lichfield District Council and Tamworth Borough Council (£20,000 each).

 Grants and Donations

 English Heritage immediately recognised the exceptional nature of the find in 2009 and provided £25K of emergency funds and specialist advice to Staffordshire County Council to assist in the initial archaeological excavations.
-The major research project now being conducted on the collection is being generously funded by English Heritage, in partnership with the owners, who are very grateful for English Heritage’s support.
+The major research and publication project now being conducted on the Staffordshire Hoard is being supported by English Heritage.

 Portable Antiquities Scheme